liferay/liferay-docs/develop/learning-paths/mobile-sdk/android/articles/02-retrieving-and-displaying-portlet-data/01-retrieve-and-display-guestbooks.markdown

 Android's [documentation on the manifest](http://developer.android.com/guide/topics/manifest/manifest-intro.html).
 In most cases, Android Studio manages the manifest for you.
 For example, declarations for your app and its activity already appear in the manifest, even though you never put them there manually.
-However, defining your app's permissions is one case where you need to manually edit the manifest.
+Defining your app's permissions, however, is one case where you need to manually edit the manifest.
 Now that your app has network access, it's time to run it!

 ## Running Your App